 We are inclusive and collaborative.
 Everything is done with the wellbeing of our community at the forefront.

 This is a community-driven campaign aimed at building awareness around and supporting the agricultural sector in the Arrow Lakes region.
-We aim to bring together small-scale farms, food producers, businesses and individuals to build a strong local economy centred around sustainable practices and healthy local food.
+We aim to bring together small-scale farms, food producers, businesses and organizations to build a strong local economy centred around sustainable practices and healthy local food.
 This initiative includes a webpage, marketing, online directory, and a printed and digital food guide and map.

 Grow Arrow Lakes